In this article, we will look into:

 Company WeChat Pay account will settle the payment in a company’s bank account.
 The most common way you can use a company’s payment account is to connect it with your website, Apps or your WeChat shop.

-Today, you can use company’s WeChat Pay in the following 4 settings:
+Today, you can use the company’s WeChat Pay in the following 4 settings:

 In-App web-based payment

 This is the most common way to use WeChat payment.
-You can embed it to your WeChat shop.
-When users make a payment, they will just need to enter 6-digit pin code or scan of finger print.
+You can embed it into your WeChat shop.
+When users make a payment, they will just need to enter the 6-digit pin code or scan of a fingerprint.
 Below is an example of how users usually pay on a WeChat/mobile shop.

 2. QR code payment

 QR code payment is usually used when your customers are shopping on a desktop website.
 The QR code will be automatically generated by the WeChat payment system.
 Your customers just need to scan the QR code with WeChat or Alipay to make the payment.

 3. In-App Payment

 You can integrate WeChat Pay or Alipay on your Apps.
-Having these popular payment option available for your users will increase the conversion on your Apps.
+Having this popular payment option available for your users will increase the conversion on your Apps.

 4. Quick Pay

 WeChat Quick Pay is the most common way to accept payment in a physical store.
 The WeChat payment solution can be connected with your POS system.
 This way you can scan the WeChat payment QR code of the use.
 It’s a much faster payment solution than cash or credit card.
-In this case, users don’t even needs to enter the 6-digital pin code to approve the payment.
+In this case, users don’t even need to enter the 6-digital pin code to approve the payment.

 How to apply for WeChat Payment (as a company)?

 There are two main cases when it comes to applying for WeChat Payment:

 - Local WeChat Payment: you already have a company registered in mainland China and can accept payments in RMB

 - Cross-border WeChat Payment: Create a WeChat cross-border payment account that connects with your overseas bank account and can settle in your local currency (Chinese customers will still pay transactions in RMB)

 If you don’t have a company registered anywhere, then you won’t be eligible.